zinebfadili/pinata-java-sdk/Readme.md

   JSONObject pinResponse = pinata.pinByHash('yourPinataApiKey', 'yourPinataSecretApiKey', 'yourHash');

-  // Make sure that the result status is 200
+  // Make sure that the result status is 200 System.out.println(pinResponse.getInt("status"));
-    System.out.println(pinResponse.getInt("status"));
 ```

 ## Remarks

-Please note that this version only supports IPFS peer addresses protocols that are handled in the [multiformats Protocol java implementation](https://github.com/multiformats/java-multiaddr).
+Please note that this version only supports IPFS peer addresses protocols that are handled in the [multiformats Protocol Java Implementation](https://github.com/multiformats/java-multiaddr).
 This means, for example, that addresses containing *p2p-webrtc-start* or in *Base1* are not supported.

 ## License